 I enjoy cooking Asian, Mexican, Middle Eastern and Italian Foods, among other things.
 So I always pack basmati rice, authentic Thai Curry pastes, fish sauce, dry seasonings and herbs, tins of bamboo shoots, olives, sun-dried tomatoes, pesto, packet mixes, condiments, stock cubes, dried beans and legumes, olive oil, super-food powders, protein powders / supplements, clean living foods and other similar products.

 Point of Note: Cooking Oil of any kind is expensive in Jamaica.

 Pharmacuetical and First-Aid Supplies: Pharmacists in Jamaica must get paid commission, because invariably they recommend and prescribe the most expensive brands, instead of showing you the generic non-branded options.
-The cost of the simplest items will make you bulk and consider if you really need it.
+The cost of the simplest items will make you consider if you really need it.